Friday, July 25, 2014

 Back to Jurassic Period in Singapore

-Our mango tree is coming to almost 10 years old.
+Our mango tree is almost 10 years old.
 For a second year in running, the tree is giving us a fairly good harvest.
 That gave us another opportunity to be courier of mango to Singapore.

 We did have a good time.
 The photos are testimony of this assertion.